Filing the Texas Articles of Organization is Easy!

 Article 3: Governing Authority

-When filing the Articles of Organization you will need to decide if your LLC will be member-managed or manager-managed.
+When filing the Certificate of Formation you will need to decide if your LLC will be member-managed or manager-managed.
 Before you file, read our Management by Members or Managers article to determine the best structure for your LLC.

 Article 4: Purpose